This article is part of the series: Find Treatment and Support. You may want to start there.

 Find Support – Make in person or online connections

 You may find advocates, tutors, a few coaches, legal help and more here:

 Wright’s Law – Yellow Pages for Kids with Disabilities Listings for educational consultants, advocates, advisors, psychologists, diagnosticians, health care specialists, academic tutors, speech language therapists, and attorneys.
 You’ll also find government programs, grassroots organizations, disability organizations, legal and advocacy resources, special education schools, and parent support groups.
 Good resource for finding help for kids, but there’s no sort for ADD specific providers

 Find a Lawyer/ Advocates for IDEA or 504’s – Council of Parent Attorneys and Advocates The Council of Parent Attorneys and Advocates (COPAA) can provide a list of lawyers who specialize in disability rights.
 Visit their Web site or call in Washington DC 202-544-2210.

 Advice on finding an attorney from CHADD’s National ADHD Resource.Center

-National Disability Rights Network – Every state and territory of the United Sates has an organization designated to provide independent protection and advocacy services to eligible people with developmental and other disabilities and/or mental illness.
+National Disability Rights Network – (Link works) Every state and territory of the United Sates has an organization designated to provide independent protection and advocacy services to eligible people with developmental and other disabilities and/or mental illness.
 Cover both school and workplace rights.
 Services include: Information and Referral, Training and Publications, Legal Representation, System Impact Litigation and Abuse or Neglect Intervention.